open-energy-transition/pypsa-zambia/doc/user-guide/design.md

 ## Relationship to PyPSA-Earth

-PyPSA-Zambia is a fork of [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth).
+PyPSA-Zambia is maintained as a soft fork of [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth).
-It inherits the full Snakemake workflow - OSM network extraction, atlite-based renewable profiles, demand modelling, network solving, and sector coupling - and extends it with Zambia-specific data and modelling features.
+This means that it is developed in parallel with PyPSA Earth and remains compatible by merging upstream changes and can also contributes it's major changes back to upstream.

 Zambia-specific code lives primarily in two places:

 - `scripts/utility_custom_features.py` - helper functions for all ZM-specific
   network modifications (interconnectors, biomass potential, demand disaggregation, forced thermal dispatch, etc.)
-- `configs/config.zm.default.yaml` - the ZM-specific default configuration that
+- `configs/validation_dispatch_zambia.yaml` - the ZM-specific default configuration that
   overrides PyPSA-Earth's `config.default.yaml` with Zambia cost data, voltage levels, and feature flags

 ## Hydro Modelling

 Zambia's electricity system is dominated by large hydropower reservoirs.
-Accurate hydro inflow profiles are therefore the single most important input to the model.
+Accurate water flow data are therefore the single most important input to the model.

 PyPSA-Earth's default approach uses ERA5 weather reanalysis processed by [Atlite](https://github.com/PyPSA/atlite/) to derive runoff-based inflow estimates.
-PyPSA-Zambia provides an alternative: inflow profiles built directly from [GloFAS](https://global-flood.emergency.copernicus.eu/) river discharge data, which measures actual river flow at the coordinates of each hydro plant rather than estimating it from atmospheric variables.
+Use of ERA5 as a data source is also inherited in PyPSA-Zambia as well.
+However, PyPSA-Zambia also provides an alternative: inflow profiles built directly from [GloFAS](https://global-flood.emergency.copernicus.eu/) river discharge data, which measures actual river flow at the coordinates of each hydro plant rather than estimating it from atmospheric variables.